 Move beyond the classroom to work with local community organizations and schools, learning about the lives of others, developing awareness and expanding your understanding of how we can contribute to issues of social justice that ultimately impact us all.

 There are many Service-Learning-designated courses throughout Dominican’s course catalog.
-To find these courses, look for “SL” listed in front of the course name and number.
+Some of these opportunities include:

 Gain many of the top job skills employers are looking for: the ability to work as a team, creatively problem solve, communicate well and effectively, and to plan and adapt to changing work conditions.